your-scorpion/Product-Design-in-the-Military-and-Security-Sectors/templates/design_doc_checklist.md

 - [ ] Considered confidentiality, integrity, and availability explicitly, not just "security" in the abstract
 - [ ] Flagged where a design decision could create an incident-response or evidentiary problem (logging, audit trail, non-repudiation)
 - [ ] Checked what raises a target user's individual threat profile before calibrating how much friction a control is allowed to add

+## Operating Environment & Device Constraints
+- [ ] Documented the operating environment — field or vehicle-mounted, fixed operations center, mobile/handheld, shared workstation — and what it implies for the interface
+- [ ] Documented connectivity assumptions (always-on / intermittent / fully offline) and how the interface degrades — a lagging or offline feed should read as *stale*, never silently as *all clear*
+- [ ] Documented hardware constraints — screen size and resolution, input method, ruggedization, and legibility under real conditions (direct sunlight, low light, long-shift eye strain)
+- [ ] Confirmed data-classification requirements map to concrete interface behavior — redaction, need-to-know gating, audit logging of who viewed what — not just a policy statement sitting elsewhere

 ## User & Stakeholder Research
 - [ ] Chose a research method that matches the hypothesis, not habit (interview vs. survey vs. usability test vs. field research vs. desk research)